vp811/news-website/README.md

     - ytori
 - Featured Article Template
 - Article Template
+- Archive Templates

 ## Custom Functionality
 This plugin has some built in custom functionality:
-- Ability to share articles to Facebook, Twitter, and Linkedin
+- Ability to share articles to Facebook, Twitter, and LinkedIn
 - Ability to add a donation button after the article with custom text and link.
 - Related posts are also displayed at the bottom of an article.
+- Pop up with Emma form embedded inside (iframe)
+- Hide author and/or featured image on articles (Checkbox shows up on right hand side)

 ## Plugins needed
 - Advanced Custom Fields